 - Use the VMware Paravirtual SCSI (pvscsi) adapter for disk controllers; use all 4 virtual SCSI controllers available in vSphere 6.0.

 - Use the vmxnet3 network driver; configure virtual switches with MTU=9000 for jumbo frames.

 - Configure the guest operating system for Hadoop performance including enabling jumbo IP frames, reducing swappiness, and disabling transparent hugepage compaction.

-- Place Hadoop master roles, ZooKeeper, and journal nodes on 3 virtual machines for optimum performance and to enable high availability.
+- Place Hadoop controller roles, ZooKeeper, and journal nodes on 3 virtual machines for optimum performance and to enable high availability.

 - Dedicate the worker nodes to run only the HDFS DataNode, YARN NodeManager, and Spark Executor roles.

 - Use the Hadoop rack awareness feature to place virtual machines belonging to the same physical host in the same rack for optimized HDFS block placement.